vortexntnu/software-learning-period/msgs_tutorial/README.md

 ## Custom messages
 Sometimes you want to have a specific msg type that does not exist in ROS.
 You can then create this msg, a  custom msg, yourself.
 In Vortex, we try to keep the number of custom msgs limited, but sometimes they are necessary, and it is also nice to know that they exist.
-Custom msgs works pretty much the same as predefined msgs, but they must be built before running the code.

 ## Tasks